d12frosted/elpa-mirror/gnu/cape-readme.txt

 3 Configuration
 ═══════════════

-  Cape is available from MELPA.
-In the long term some of the Capfs provided by this package should be upstreamed into Emacs itself.
+  Cape is available on GNU ELPA and MELPA.
+You can install the package with `package-install'.
+In the long term some of the Capfs provided by this package could be upstreamed into Emacs itself.

   ┌────
   │ ;; Enable Corfu completion UI